klembot/chapbook/guide/state/conditional-display.md

 You consider [[turning back]].
 ```

 Only if the player had found the key earlier do they see "You could try unlocking it with the key you found," but in all cases they see "You consider turning back."
-There are two new modifiers used in this example.

-- `if` only displays the text below it if the expression in the modifier evaluates to true.
-As with backticks, you can enter anything that eventually evaluates to a boolean[^1].
+The `if` modifier only displays the text below it if the expression in the modifier evaluates to true.
+You can enter anything that eventually evaluates to a boolean[^1].
 Some more examples:
   - `[if stringVariable === 'red']`
   - `[if dollarsInPocket > 5]`
   - `[if 2 + 2 === 4]`
-- `continue` clears all active modifiers.
-This in fact applies to all active modifiers, but it's most often used with `if` and its cousins.
-You can abbreviate `continue` as `cont'd`, `cont`, or elongate it as `continued`.
-Regardless of which one you choose, it has the same effect.

 ## Unless Conditions